deleon626/pricing-model/memory-bank/techContext.md

 - Must remain compatible with Streamlit and Python 3.x
 - Data must be easily exportable/importable (JSON, CSV)
 - UI should be responsive and accessible
+- File-based storage is not safe for concurrent users; consider database migration for multi-user support

 ## Dependencies
 - streamlit
 - pydantic (if used for data validation)
-- Standard Python libraries (json, os, etc.)
+- Standard Python libraries (json, os, uuid, etc.)

 ## Tool Usage Patterns
 - Streamlit for all user interactions
 - Utility modules for data and export logic
 - Modular codebase for maintainability
+- Use of UUIDs for robust customer ID generation
+- Plan for future migration to SQLite, PostgreSQL, or cloud DB for concurrency